Lipsk: History

 During World War II it was occupied by the Soviet Union from September 1939 to June 1941.
 Several Polish families were deported deep into the USSR.
 From June 1941 to July 1944 it was occupied by Nazi Germany.
 In 1941, the Germans deported 99 local Jews to the ghettos in Augustów and Grodno, from where they were later transported to the Treblinka extermination camp.
 On July 13, 1943, the Germans murdered 50 Poles from Lipsk in nearby Naumowicze.
 Among those killed was Marianna Biernacka, one of the 108 Martyrs of World War II.
 In July 1944, Lipsk was captured by the Red Army, and murders and robberies followed, as well as the fight against the Polish Home Army resistance movement.

+Lipsk was restored to Poland, although with a Soviet-installed communist regime, which stayed in power until the Fall of Communism in the 1980s.
+The Polish anti-communist resistance was active in Lipsk, and in 1945 it raided a local communist police station.

 Lipsk regained its municipal rights in 1983.